 Baselines enable you to combine audit data with a set of attributes you have previously defined (your baseline) to determine compliance of devices.

-Our initial release (in 1.10) is functional but not yet complete.
-You can create a baseline, run it against a group of devices and view the results.
-We plan to add scheduled execution (done in 1.12), more tables for comparison (currently only software, netstat ports and users are enabled), in place baseline editing, archiving of results and more.
+You can create a baseline, run it against a group of devices and view the results, add scheduled execution, add more tables for comparison (currently only software, netstat ports and users are enabled), in place baseline editing, archiving of results and more.

 WARNING - When creating a baseline using software policies, at present Centos and RedHat package the kernel using the names 'kernel' and 'kernel-devel'.
 There can be multiple packages with this name and different versions concurrently installed.
 Debian based distributions use names like 'linux-image-3.13.0-24-generic', note the version number is included in the package name.
 Because RedHat based OS's use this format and subsequently have multiple identical package names with different versions we currently exclude 'kernel' and 'kernel-devel' from software policies.
 This may be addressed in a future update.